rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 #### Installation files

-You can find the installation files while logged in to either [https://cp.rackspace.com](https://cp.rackspace.com) or into the [https://my.rackspace.com](https://my.rackspace.com), depending on how you normally log in.
+You can find the installation files while logged in to either https://cp.rackspace.com or into the https://my.rackspace.com, depending on how you normally log in.

-Administrators who log in to [https://my.rackspace.com](https://my.rackspace.com) as the primary contact can follow these steps:
+Administrators who log in to https://my.rackspace.com as the primary contact can follow these steps:

-1. Click the **Products** tab and select **Email and Apps** from the menu.
+1. Click the **Products** tab and select **Cloud Office** from the menu.
 2. Click on your domain.
 The Directory Sync installers are located in the right column.

 Administrators who log in to [https://cp.rackspace.com](https://cp.rackspace.com) with Super Admin permission can follow these steps: